-Thanks to Digital Pianos and Keyboards, the number of people who enjoy tickling the ivories remains high, with no sign of dwindling: in fact, according to a recent research, keyboard and piano are the two most popular instruments among school children, played by 58% of the children interviewed by the Associated Board of the Royal Schools of Music, on a study published last September.
+Thanks to Digital Pianos and Keyboards, the number of people who enjoy tickling the ivories remains high, with no sign of dwindling: in fact, according to a recent research, keyboards and pianos are the two most popular instruments among school children, played by 58% of the children interviewed by the Associated Board of the Royal Schools of Music, on a study published in September 2013.

 Actual acoustic pianos (upright or grand style) are not very common anymore, that's true.
 Too heavy and too expensive, they're a luxury few can afford, and often not suitable for the average home.
-Today, they have been replaced by a wide range of different instruments, and brands such as Yamaha sell many different types of keyboards.
+Today, they have been replaced by a wide range of different instruments, and brands such as Yamaha sell many different types of keyboards and pianos.

-Casual buyers and beginners might find it a bit confusing: what's the difference, then, between digital pianos and keyboard synthesizers, stage and home pianos, personal portable keyboard and keyboard controllers?
+Casual buyers and beginners might find the differences a bit confusing, so in this blog we're aiming to answer the question: what's the difference, between digital pianos and keyboard synthesizers, stage and home pianos, personal portable keyboard and keyboard controllers?

 Here's a video that shows the different - and very realistic - sounds you can get from a digital home piano:

-Digital Stage Pianos share the same DNA of home pianos (super realistic sound and feel, full-sized with 88 keys on most cases) but, as the name suggests, they are meant to be used live.
-Which means: most of them don't come with stand, so they can be more easily transported; they don't have educational extra features; they don't usually have the traditional "wood finish" look; and some of them don't have a wide range of sounds - they're meant to do fewer sounds, better!
+No digital piano and keyboard buying guide would be complete without Digital Stage Pianos .
+These incredibly powerful instruments share the same DNA of home pianos (super realistic sound and feel, full-sized with 88 keys on most cases) but, as the name suggests, they are meant to be used live.

-The affordable Korg microKorg is perhaps the most popular synth at the moment, costing just £289.
-And the Korg Monotron synths are the smallest and cheapest ones around, at just £39.
-They look like toys, but are real analog synths and serves as a great taster of what a synthesizer can sound like.
+The affordable Korg microKorg is perhaps the most popular synth at the moment, costing just over £300.
+And the Teenage Engineering pocket operator synths are the smallest and cheapest ones around, at just over £50.
+They look like toys, but are real digital synths and serves as a great taster of what a synthesizer can sound like.

-The look of Keyboard MIDI Controllers might also deceive!
-They are not musical instruments per se - because they don't make any sound!
-What they do, is to provide an actual, physical control of computer software: instead of buying an actual analogue synth, for instance, you may install a software on your laptop that emulates the synthesizer sound, and you then connect your MIDI keyboard controller to your laptop via USB, in order to play the digital version as if it was an actual instrument:
+The look of Keyboard MIDI Controllers are technically not musical instruments, because they don't make any sound!
+What they do, is to provide an actual, physical control of computer software: instead of buying an actual analogue synth, for instance, you could install software on your laptop that emulates the synthesizer sound, and you then connect your MIDI keyboard controller to your laptop via USB, in order to play the digital version as if it was an actual instrument.